 There is no gas, water or other services available at the trailhead, so make sure you have plenty of gas available for the round trip.
 The closest gas station is at Peach Springs.

-The nearest major airports to Havasu Falls are Las Vegas, Arizona (~4 hours drive) or Phoenix, Arizona (~5 hours drive).
+The nearest major airports to Havasu Falls are Las Vegas, Nevada (~4 hours drive) or Phoenix, Arizona (~5 hours drive).
 These airports both offer good national and international connections.

 Where Can I Stay near the Havasu Falls Trailhead?